 Our most profound story is of losing 3 of our sons.
 Preston and Julian were identical twins born too soon at 20 weeks in May of 2012.
 After a week long battle to keep them alive, they only lived a brief time in my arms.

-After a failed adoption, we became pregnant with Kaden – born this past August full term after a very high risk, very hard pregnancy that seemed not to impact him in the slightest.
+After a failed international adoption, we became pregnant with Kaden – born this past August full term after a very high risk, very hard pregnancy that seemed not to impact him in the slightest.
 He was perfect – and the day we went to take him home from a precautionary NICU stay, he was found to have a rare heart condition and virus that caused it.
 He passed away 3 weeks later at Children’s in Dallas.

 We are in the process of rebuilding our lives without knowing quite where to turn right now, trusting that God truly does have a plan to work all things together for His good but oh, that plan hurts so very much.
 Especially right now.